nus-ubicomplab/imma-sort/README.md

 The details of installing cvx and mosek in Matlab are in http://cvxr.com/cvx/doc/mosek.html

+# Reference

+If you find this repository useful in your research, please cite the following paper:

     @article{lyuimma,
       title={Imma Sort by two or more attributes with Interpretable Monotonic Multi-Attribute Sorting}, author={Lyu, Yan and Gao, Fan and Wu, I-Shuen and Lim, Brian Y}, journal={IEEE transactions on visualization and computer graphics}
     }